michaelhasey/Maasai-Skywatch/readme.md

 ## Project Page

-An expanded description of Maasai Skywatch can be about this project can be found on my personal website here:
+An expanded description of Maasai Skywatch can be found on my personal website here:

 <br>